bravetools/bravetools/db/bravetoolsdb/README.md

-This direectory contains source code of the utility which creates Bravetools SQLite database and performs basic operation on that database.
+This direectory contains source code of the utility which creates Bravetools SQLite database and performs basic operations on that database.

 To build executable run `go build`.